What are the options for treating endometriosis? Ablation or hysterectomy? Read our article for more information.

-In this article, Jenny Carson, senior nutritionist at ethical vitamin company Viridian Nutrition offers a complete guide to all you need to know.
+In this article, Jenny Carson, senior nutritionist at ethical vitamin company Viridian Nutrition offers a complete guide to all you need to know about Vitamin D.

-When we ask ourselves, "do I really need Vitamin D", we firstly need to look at the benefits it gives us.
+When we ask ourselves, "Do I really need Vitamin D," we first need to look at the benefits it gives us.

 Our skin naturally produces vitamin D when it’s exposed to sunlight in the summer months, which is why it’s known as the ‘sunshine vitamin’.

 This highly important nutrient helps to prevent an array of health issues and has multiple health benefits.
 Among them:

 If you are a woman in your 40s, 50s, 60s, and upwards, there are many benefits of vitamin D. It can help to reduce symptoms of perimenopause and menopause, such as low mood and muscle aches.

 Because this vitamin helps with the absorption of calcium, it can also help with the loss of bone minerals in post-menopausal women – particularly important to maintain good bone health and if you are at risk of osteoporosis.

 Get outside when you can!
 The best and most efficient natural source is through controlled sun exposure.
 This can range from 20 minutes for those with fair skin to 40 minutes daily for those with darker skin.